ryanphuang/liballuxio/README.md

 In your Alluxio client C/C++ code, include the `Alluxio.h` header to use the available APIs.
 Then link the liballuxio library to your object files to compile an executable.

+# Usage:

-To run the client executable, you need to first make sure the `libjvm.so` is in the `LD_LIBRARY_PATH`: e.g., `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/jvm/java-7-openjdk-amd64/jre/lib/amd64/server`.
+To run the client executable, make sure that:
+1. `libjvm.so` is in the `LD_LIBRARY_PATH`
-Then make sure the Alluxio Java client jar is in the `CLASSPATH`: e.g.,
+2. Alluxio Java client jar is in the `CLASSPATH`

+*Example* settings of the environment variables are:
+1. `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/jvm/java-7-openjdk-amd64/jre/lib/amd64/server`.
-`export CLASSPATH=$CLASSPATH:$HOME/alluxio/core/client/target/alluxio-core-client-1.0.1-jar-with-dependencies.jar`.
+2. `export CLASSPATH=$CLASSPATH:$HOME/alluxio/core/client/target/alluxio-core-client-1.0.1-jar-with-dependencies.jar`.

+The `env.sh` in this directory is a handy example script that you can invoke (`source env.sh`) before running the client executable.
+Modify this script if necessary.

 `alluxiotest` is a sample client executable that test the implemented C/C++ Alluxio APIs.